top of page

 Dark and light skinned twins

 Because colonizers want to control us, they want us to only adopt behaviors that are comfortable to them.
 So anytime we find in our culture that we are limiting ourselves (only worship God this way, only behave that way, etc.) we can be sure that social programming has snuck its way into our minds.
-The real tragedy here is that these limitations are really bad for colonizers as well because it puts them in a mindset that they have to continually deceive themselves and others to maintain.
+These limitations are self-sabotaging for colonizers as well because it puts them in a mindset that they have to continually deceive themselves and others to maintain.
 We need to take a breath and look at our own programmed and learned ignorance without judgement - but it is a complicated path to healing.
 To get angry with a person who accuses us of not being “Black enough” is like getting angry with a child who has been molested.

 On one hand, we have to see how deeply the engrained social programming may be functioning on a subconscious level within the person.
 On the other hand, we cannot allow the person to continue the substandard behavior.